 How to Protect Microsoft 365 Data

-As noted above, Microsoft 365 includes limited features for helping to manage data compliance needs and mitigating the risk of accidental data loss.
+As noted above, Microsoft 365 offers limited features to manage compliance and reduce the risk of accidental data loss.
 However, these features fall far short of a complete data protection solution.

-That’s why it’s critical to implement an external data protection solution and back up all of your Microsoft 365 data on a regular basis.
+That’s why you must implement external protection and regularly back up all your Microsoft 365 data.
 Ensuring that any files you accidentally delete from the platform, or which malicious users delete (or hold for ransom) deliberately, can be recovered.

 In addition, regular backups make it easy to meet data retention and regulatory compliance.
-Advanced backup solutions for Microsoft 365 allow you to create data lifecycles so that you can delete data automatically when you no longer need to retain it.
+Advanced Microsoft 365 backup solutions let you build data lifecycles and automatically delete data you no longer need.

 Without a comprehensive backup solution for Microsoft 365, you have very limited control over your and/or your customers’ data.
 You also face a higher risk of data retention policy gaps and regulatory non-compliance.